adamfurman7/adamfurman7/README.md

 - 👋 Hi, I’m @mindofadam
-- 👀 I’m interested in tech, and thus programming
+- 👀 Interested in tech & web3
 - 🌱 I’m currently learning CS50
 - 💞️ I’m looking to collaborate on web/mobile apps || hackathons (I'm a product marketer with design experience)
 - 📫 How to reach me: adamfurman.co